MinaProtocol/mina/frontend/website/docs/getting-started.md

 ```
 brew install codaprotocol/coda/coda
 ```
-You can run `coda -version` to see if the works
+You can run `coda -help` to see if the works

 ### Ubuntu 18.04 / Debian 9